 We are strong, we have to be.
-We have to be there for our spouse.
+We have to be there for our spouses.
 Stand behind them and be their rock.
 Through peacetime and wartime.
-Through a pcs or a goodbye for a two-week training.
+Through a PCS or goodbye for a two-week training.
 Some have had to say goodbye and were not able to say hello again.
 Their spouse did not return.
 Some have stood by when they did return but as a different person.

 Some have had to walk away from their marriage, some have stayed.

 Some have stood by for 20+ years of Active duty life, others only needed to fill that role for a few years before their spouse moved on to a different career.